 Impersonate another user

-Impersonation is used to execute business logic (code) on behalf of another Dynamics 365 Customer Engagement user to provide a desired feature or service using the appropriate role and object-based security of that impersonated user.
-This is necessary because the Dynamics 365 Web services can be called by various clients and services on behalf of a Dynamics 365 user, for example, in a workflow or custom ISV solution.
+Impersonation is used to execute business logic (code) on behalf of another Dynamics 365 for Customer Engagement apps user to provide a desired feature or service using the appropriate role and object-based security of that impersonated user.
+This is necessary because the Dynamics 365 for Customer Engagement Web services can be called by various clients and services on behalf of a Dynamics 365 for Customer Engagement apps user, for example, in a workflow or custom ISV solution.
 Impersonation involves two different user accounts: one user account (A) is used when executing code to perform some task on behalf of another user (B).

 User account (A) needs the privilege